larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 nature, and the incidents that required them SHOULD be immediately raised with the moderator team to let them determine any follow-up or more permanent moderation action.
-These incidents and the taken emergency action SHOULD also be communitated to the IETF community.
+These incidents and the taken emergency action SHOULD also be communicated to the IETF community.

 # Changes to Existing RFCs